okp980/okp980/README.md

 I am currently shaping my skills on Javascript Programming Language.
 I love trying to make UI/UX projects come alive with HTML/CSS and creating functionality with javascript.
 I cant wait to start using react-js...I've to finish my Javascript Object Oriented Programming first 🤔.

-- 🔭 I’m currently working on a calculator app
+- 🔭 I’m currently working on using an OOP approach on a calculator app project

 - 🌱 I’m currently learning Javascript OOP

 - ⚡ Fun fact:  Did you know that looking away from your computer screen at 20 feet for 20 seconds in every 20 minutes could help reduce eyestrain caused by computer vision syndrome?